July 17, 2013

 “In the second quarter, we saw a number of regional developments worth noting.
 It is clear that trust and confidence in the market are very sensitive to macroeconomic developments and to policy decisions, especially those made by central banks,” said Scott McCleskey, global head of regulatory intelligence, Financial & Risk, Thomson Reuters.
 “We get a mixed view when we compare analyst forecasts for growth against our analysis of the growth rates implied by market prices.
 While analysts see moderate growth in the financial services industry in the medium term, the growth rate implied by markets prices actually implies negative earnings growth.
 Clearly one of these two views must win out, and we will continue to watch this data with interest.”

 “By looking at trust through a range of analytical lenses, we are able to see not only the high-level developing trends, but the underlying currents beneath them as different participants in various regions reflect different views.
 These trends are certainly worth watching as we move through the third quarter,” McCleskey added.
-In this 2-minute video, he explains further how the measures in this quarter’s TRust Index offers relate to the state of trust in the global financial marketplace over the quarter.

 The Thomson Reuters TRust Index supports Thomson Reuters vision to connect and enable the global financial community.
 The TRust Index is based on data for the top 50 global financial institutions – the largest banks, investment banks and investment managers based on market cap – as a proxy for the sector as a whole for the period through the first-quarter 2013.
 It provides a number of metrics derived from Thomson Reuters proprietary news and social media sentiment analysis, analyst expectations, credit spreads and governance data.
 It is published on a quarterly basis.